julienlargetpiet/edm1/README.md

 ## Description

-Performs a group by, see examples
+Performs a group by (different algorythm than edm_group_by2), see examples

 ## Usage